Yutsuten/notes/notes/tool/git/merge.md

 Using `-s ours` discards everything the other tree did, declaring our history contains all that happened in it.

-Example: Suppose there are two branches,
+Example: Suppose there are two branches
-`keep` and `overwrite` that cannot be merged because of conflicts.
+`keep` `overwrite` that cannot be merged because of conflicts.
 The changes in `overwrite` are not needed anymore, and you just want to update it to `keep`.